 The linkage is restrained from movement by the secondary trip prop acting on the primary trip prop roller.
-The component of force tends to make the primary trip prop move upward, but it is restrained by the secondary trip prop face acting on the primary trip prop roller.
+The component of force tends to make the primary trip prop move upwards, but it is restrained by the secondary trip prop face acting on the primary trip prop roller.
 The clearance between the primary trip prop roller and the secondary trip prop is controlled by the primary trip prop adjusting screw.
-When the trip shaft is rotated by the action of the manual trip plate or the electric trip solenoid, the secondary trip prop moves down and permits the primary trip prop to move upward, thus permitting the main linkage to move upward and the jack shaft to rotate, opening the breaker.
+When the trip shaft is rotated by the action of the manual trip plate or the electric trip solenoid, the secondary trip prop moves down and permits the primary trip prop to move upwards, thus permitting the main linkage to move upwards and the jack shaft to rotate, opening the breaker.
 The jack shaft extends from the left to the right side of the breaker frame and is supported at the main breaker frame side sheets and by the mechanism side sheets where it is clamped by hook plates.
-The two outer operating rod levers on the jack shaft have connections to the breaker opening springs (Figure 3).
-A projection of the left lever engages a shock absorber which controls the rebound of the interrupter contacts on opening operations.
+The two outer operating rod levers on the jack shaft have connections to the breaker opening springs (Figure 3, Page 3).
+These are two large diameter, low rate tension springs which move the contacts to their fully open position, and two high rate kickoff springs, which assist the contact loading; springs in providing the initial high speed contact separation.
+A projection of the left lever engages a shock absorber which controls rebound of the interrupter contacts on opening operations.
 An extension of the jack shaft projects through the left breaker side sheet and operates the MOC switch drive.